 Rachaël Draaisma is an expert in reading horses body language.
 Various features (some very detailed) and behaviours are given meaning to and are linked to tension levels.
+Also in behavioural sequences, in which a certain degree of predictability arises.
 This leads to her being able to accurately assess the level of relaxation or tension of a horse.
 It also enables her to assess the extent of a horses comfort zone.
-The zone where he can handle all stimuli around him.
+The zone where he can handle stimuli around him.
 With that Rachaël is also specialised in expanding the comfort zone of horses.
 Using her mental stimulation method and scentwork programm as tools.
 Many horses who have behavioural problems, who are shut down, who need to adjust to modern day living by (re)socialising and humans are benefitting from that.
 Implementing scentwork as a new tool in animal assisted play therapy is a new activity, that Rachaël is enrolling in cooperation with the International Institute for Animal Assisted Play Therapy© of Risë Vanfleet and Tracie FaaThompson.

 Rachaël travels throughout Europe and the globe to lecture and give workshops about calming signals of horses, and equine mental stimulation and scentwork.
 Many University’s and educations are interested in her work.
 China, Denmark, Poland, Belgium, Spain, Slovak, Sweden, The UK, the Netherlands, are only a few countries she has visited.
 Rachaël’s second book ‘Scentwork for Horses’ is published wprldwide in January 2021.
 It is also translated and published in Dutch.
 Rachaël is also developing a series of educational weekends were attendants can combine indebt theory, practice hours of observation and work handson with horses.